 • Genetic Information: 209 (0.3 percent)

 These percentages add up to more than 100% because some charges allege multiple bases.

 And for those who are interested, the EEOC also breaks down charges filed by state.

-Kathleen Jennings, Principal is a principal in the Atlanta office of Wimberly, Lawson, Steckel, Schneider, & Stine, P.C.
-She defends employers in sexual harassment and other employment litigation and provides training and counseling to employers in employment matters.
+Kathleen J. Jennings is a principal in the Atlanta office of Wimberly, Lawson, Steckel, Schneider, & Stine, P.C.
+She defends employers in employment matters, such as sexual harassment, discrimination, Wage and Hour, OSHA, restrictive covenants, and other employment litigation and provides training and counseling to employers in employment matters.
 She can be contacted at firstname.lastname@example.org.